 Kirks and Kirkyards

 Edinburgh’s skyline is dominated by church towers and steeples.
 This tour takes in four historic churches – Greyfriars, St Giles, Tron and Canongate – and the graveyards at Greyfriars and Canongate.
-Discover the poets who are buried and commemorated there, and who wrote about them in sometimes unflattering terms.
+Discover some of those who are buried there, along with the poems they wrote, or had written about them.

 Includes poems by Duncan Ban MacIntyre, Robert Louis Stevenson and Marion Angus.